AndrewEllis93/Print-Tuning-Guide/README.md

 This is not intended to be an ultimate guide to everything, rather a guide to address common mistakes and confusion I see in the Voron Discord.

 ## A Note About Line Width
-Any line widths expressed as percentages are referring to a **percentage of nozzle width.**
+Any line widths expressed as percentages are referring to a **percentage of nozzle diameter.** \
+This allows the guide to remain agnostic to nozzle diameter.

-SuperSlicer allows percentages to be entered this way, however:
+SuperSlicer natively allows percentages to be entered this way.

+However:
-- Prusa Slicer bases percentages on layer heights.
+- Prusa Slicer bases percentages on *layer heights* instead. (seriously, why?)
 - Cura does not allow percentages at all.
+- Other slicers may or may not support this.

+**For Cura / Prusa Slicer / possibly others, you MUST use static line widths.** \
-For Cura/PS, you must use **static widths** *(for example 0.48mm instead of 120%, assuming a 0.4mm nozzle)*
+For example, enter **0.48mm** instead of 120%, assuming a 0.4mm nozzle.
 # Table of Contents
 - [Extrusion Multiplier](#extrusion-multiplier)
 - [First Layer Squish](#first-layer-squish)